HTTP-RPC/Kilo/README.md

 Each of these classes is discussed in more detail below.

-Note that the `WebRPCService` and `Result` classes provided by the Java client library are not the same classes that are provided by the Java server implementation.
-They simply share the same names because they serve a similar purpose.
+Note that the `WebRPCService` and `Result` classes provided by the Java client library are not the same as those provided by the Java server implementation.
+They simply have similar names because they serve a similar purpose.

 The JAR file for the Java client implementation of WebRPC can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).
 Java 7 or later is required.

 ## WebRPCService Class
 The `WebRPCService` class acts as a client-side invocation proxy for web RPC services.
-Internally, it uses an instance of `HttpURLConnection` or subclass to send and receive data.
+Internally, it uses an instance of `HttpURLConnection` to send and receive data.
 Requests are submitted via HTTP POST.

-`WebRPCService` provides a single constructor that takes three arguments:
+`WebRPCService` provides a single constructor that takes the following three arguments:

 * `baseURL` - an instance of `java.net.URL` representing the base URL of the service
 * `executorService` - an instance of `java.util.concurrent.ExecutorService` that will be used to execute service requests